The Beginnings of Alkyd Oil Paint

 VT Alkyd Fast Dry (Vinyl Toluol)

-This is a quality alkyd solvent-based product with corrosion resistance and a gloss finish.
-It is a true work-horse product because of the ease of use in most applications.
-Use when lighter and medium performance is required.
+This is a quality alkyd paint formulation (solvent-based product) has strong corrosion resistance and a beautiful gloss finish.
+It is a true workhorse because of its ease of application.
+It is your best selection when lighter and medium performance is required.

 It’s easy to apply with brush, roller or spray, and can be used with mineral spirits for thinning or clean-up.
 It dries to the touch in just over an hour at 70F with low relative humidity.
 Warmer temperatures normally speed up the dry and cure but cooler temperatures and higher humidity retard both the dry and cure times.